junxit/us-congress-bills-112/metadata.md

 - 2011-08-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 23 (Roll no. 691). (text: CR H5822)
 - 2011-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 23 (Roll no. 691).(text: CR H5822)
 - 2011-08-02 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2011-09-22 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2011-09-22 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+Without written report.
+- 2011-09-22 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+Without written report.
+- 2011-09-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 180.